carlospsvieira/inventory-system/README.md

 ## Docker Compose Configuration

-The `docker-compose.yml` file defines services for both the SQL Server database and the .NET application, enabling seamless container orchestration.
+The `docker-compose.yml` file defines services for both the SQL Server database and the .NET application.

 ### SQL Server Service